echinopscis/echinopscis.github.io/pages/installation-windows.md

 1. Right click and extract, accepting all defaults
 ![Extracted ecinopscis sample vault](/assets/images/install-03.png)

-1. Navigate into the single directory shown, highlight and save the directory name
+1. Navigate into the single folder contained in the zip.
+Highlight and save this folder name in the location bar (shown in blue)
 ![Extracted ecinopscis sample vault - contents](/assets/images/install-04.png)

-1. Launch Obsidian, and choose the second of the three options, ie "Open folder as vault"
+1. Launch Obsidian, and choose the second of the three options, ie "Open folder as vault".
+Navigate to, or paste in the folder saved in the previous step
 ![Obsidian launch screen](/assets/images/install-06.png)

-1. Obsidian will ask if you trust the author of the vault: select yes
+1. Obsidian will ask if you trust the author of the vault: select "trust author and enable plugins"
 ![Obsidian trust question](/assets/images/install-07.png)

 1. You will be shown a list of plugins contained in the system.
 You can exit this listing with the <kbd>Esc</kbd> key